winston86zhu/haas-ewmba/midterm.md

 ### Representativeness
 Tendency to assume a member of a group has the same characteristics as the group itself.
+* e.g. Assuming a person who is a vegetarian is also an environmentalist.
 ![alt text](./image/fallacy.png)

+**Conjunction fallacy**: Assuming that the conjunction of two events is more likely than one of the events alone.
+  * e.g. Linda is a bank teller and is active in the feminist movement.
+Is it more likely that Linda is a bank teller or a bank teller and a feminist?

 -------- What do we do ----------------
 * Collect good data and avoid assuming casual relationships.